JohnUrban/speedUpYourMac/README.md

 # General Notes:

-- Use `speedUpMyMac auto` to do all steps (except emptying trash) in one step.
+- Use `speedUpMyMac -a` to do all steps (except emptying trash) in one step.
 - All wrap-over scripts that move files to trash, move it to `~/Documents/DeskDrawer/speedUpMyMac/trash`, not `~/.trash`
 - Use `speedUpMyMac -0` to finalize those operations.
 - DeskTop clean-up moves all DeskTop items to ~/Documents/DeskDrawer/Desktop/*date*